apache/shardingsphere/community/en/content/01-organization/index.md

 chapter = true
 +++

-# Organization

 ## Project Management Committee (PMC)

 As a member of PMC, you **must** contribute and maintain the features or modules, and also take part in project management and building the eco-system.
 Because of that, you have following rights:

-1. In charged with responsibility and governance for all projects/repositories in Sharding-JDBC organization.
+1. In charged with responsibility and governance for all projects/repositories in Sharding organization.

 1. Edit rights for all repositories.